Oyelowo/coding_practice/docker-udemy/commands.md

 # Docker Run with PORT mapping for incoming requests
 When request is being made to e.g `localhost:8080`, it is not automatically forwarded to the container.
 We can use port mapping to forward the incoming request coming from the browser to the container.
 E.g below we map 8080 to 8080.
-The latter could also be something else e.g 8080 to 5000.
+The previous could also be something else e.g 8080 to 5000.
 This is only for incoming requests.
 Docker can already make requests to the outside world.
 The port mapping is a runtime constraint.
 So, it only happens when we run/start a container

 `docker run -p <route incoming requests to this port on local host to>:<the port inside the container> <image id>`

+`docker run -p 5000:8080 <image id>` i.e
-`docker run -p 8080:8080 <image id>`
+`docker run -p <port from browser>:<port of app running in container> <image id>`